catenax-ng/catena-x-edc/docs/data-transfer/Transfer Data.md

 Set up a data offer in **Plato**, so that **Sokrates** has something to consume.

-In case you are unfamiliar with the EDC terms `Asset`, `Policy` or `ContractDefinition` please have a look  the official open source documentation ([link](https://github.com/eclipse-dataspaceconnector/DataSpaceConnector/blob/main/docs/architecture/domain-model.md)).
+In case you are unfamiliar with the EDC terms `Asset`, `Policy` or `ContractDefinition` please have a look at the official open source documentation ([link](https://github.com/eclipse-dataspaceconnector/DataSpaceConnector/blob/main/docs/architecture/domain-model.md)).

 ![Sequence 1](diagrams/transfer_sequence_1.png)